Who can give birth at a Birthing Centre facility?

 Birthing Centre is free for all women eligible for free hospital care in New Zealand.

 Women giving birth at Birthing Centre are offered three nights post-natal care.

-Expectant mothers not eligible for public funding can give birth at a Birthing Centre for a fee.
+Expectant mothers who are not eligible for public funding can give birth at a Birthing Centre for a fee.
 Please contact us for details.

 Can I come to a Birthing Centre for my post-natal care after giving birth at a hospital?